SBU-EVAN/tmp-cocoa-emu/README.md

-# tmp-cocoa-emu
+# tmp-emu

-Temporary repo for cocoa emulator files.
+Temporary repo for datavector emulator files.
 Run cocoatorch.sh to setup the python environment.